 As a result of increased emissions from the burning of fossil fuels, CO2 levels in the atmosphere have risen from 280 to 417 parts-per-million in a few short centuries.
 Today, levels are higher than they have been in over 800,000 years.

 A changing climate poses many risks to nature and society, including an intensification of weather and storm systems, changes in precipitation patterns, melting glaciers and ice caps, rising sea levels, and ocean acidification.
-Ultimately, many parts of the world could experience major climatic shifts, a wide-spread loss of species, ecosystem failures, and global economic and political collapse.
+Ultimately, many parts of the world could experience major climatic shifts, wide-spread extinction events, ecosystem failures, and global economic and political collapse.

 Clearly, something to pay attention to.